garydavenport73/spaid/README.md

 To use, add the javascript reference before the end of the body and it will insert a fresh 'database' if there isn't one present.

-It is essentially not style, but I would exect someone to only display the save and perhaps save database and load database functions.
-This is left up to the user.
+It is essentially not styled, but I would exect someone to only display the save and perhaps save database and load database functions.
+The styling is left up to the user.
+I envision a little button or maybe transulcent bar at the top of the browser or maybe something like what 'citrix' does. in terms of looks.

-Currently, if there is not database present in the webpage, a sample webpage of pet owners and pets is loaded.
+Currently, if there is not database present in the webpage, a sample webpage of pet owners and pets is loaded in the sample webpage mySpaid.html.

 There is a SQL interpreter with visualization of both the tables and the database available at the top of the web page.

 Please see the list of keywords, acceptable SQL statments and type-in tutorial below.
-I think I may make a series of sql statments that can be read in to the interpreter separated by ; like in a sqlDump, but for not this is all I've done.
+I think I may make a series of sql statments that can be read in to the interpreter separated by ; like in a sqlDump, but for now this is all the further I've made it with the project.

+Right now you can only INNER JOIN two tables, but you can insert the result to another table.
+Then you can rename the columns, then repeat another INNER JOIN.
+The INNER JOIN always returns column names which are combined like customers_customerID and with the _ instead of the . notation.

 <pre>
 Available datatypes are STRING or NUMBER.